awsdocs/aws-xray-developer-guide/doc-source/xray-daemon.md

 2016-11-24T06:07:09Z [Info] Successfully sent batch of 1 segments (0.006 seconds)
 ```

 By default, the daemon outputs logs to STDOUT\.
 If you run the daemon in the background, use the `--log-file` command line option or a configuration file to set the log file path\.
 You can also set the log level and disable log rotation\.
-See [Configuring the AWS X\-Ray Daemon](xray-daemon-configuration.md) for instructions\.
+See [Configuring the AWS X\-Ray daemon](xray-daemon-configuration.md) for instructions\.

 On Elastic Beanstalk, the platform sets the location of the daemon logs\.
-See [Running the X\-Ray Daemon on AWS Elastic Beanstalk](xray-daemon-beanstalk.md) for details\.
+See [Running the X\-Ray daemon on AWS Elastic Beanstalk](xray-daemon-beanstalk.md) for details\.